SukkoPera/OpenKickstartSwitcher/README.md

 Switching among Kickstart versions can be done through two physical switches or by pressing the mouse/joystick buttons at power-up.
 The latter requires [an external add-on board](https://github.com/SukkoPera/OpenAmigaMouseTrigger) that is another project of mine.

+### Compatibility
-The adapter is mostly targeted at Amiga 500+ users, which can use it to switch among Kickstart 2.04 (Or 3.x at their will), 1.3 and maybe [a diagnostic ROM](http://www.diagrom.com), achieving a high level of compatibility with troublesome software that does not work correctly on Kickstart 2.x.
-It will work correctly on other Amiga versions as well though, as long as it physically fits in place of the original Kickstart ROM, so it can also be useful on the 600 and 2000.
+The adapter is mostly targeted at Amiga 500+ users, who can use it to switch among Kickstart 3.1 (or 2.04 if they want to keep the version that came originally on their machines), 1.3 and maybe [a diagnostic ROM](http://www.diagrom.com), improving compatibility with older software that does not work correctly on Kickstart 2.x.
+Note that the adapter will have a tight fit on Rev.8A.1 mainboards (which is what 500+'s have): V2 was reworked to fix this issue, but the upper part of the shield will still touch the EPROM, so it is recommended to apply some insulation tape on the contact point or to remove the upper shield altogether (this won't do any harm, so don't worry too much about it, it will actually improve internal cooling).

-OpenKickstartSwitcher is also compatible with the infamous A500 Rev.5 board, which has a routing error on one of the Kickstart ROM address lines.
+The situation is pretty much the same with Rev.6A mainboards.

+Rev.3 and 5 mainboards have their Kickstart sockets placed further towards the back of the machine, which allows the adapte to fit much better.
+There is plenty is space and you should manage to put everything in place and close the case properly.

+Besides the 500/500+, OpenKickstartSwitcher will work correctly on all Amiga models that have a single-chip Kickstart: this means it can be used on the A2000 just as well.
+It will also work on the A600, but you won't be able to place the keyboard back into the case, so it might be more useful when troubleshooting a broken mainboard.
+The same applies for the CDTV, but [a special version](https://github.com/SukkoPera/OpenKickstartSwitcherCDTV) was designed for this model, which will fit perfectly.

+In all cases, **pay attention to put the revision selection jumper in the correct position**: one position is for A500 Rev.3 and 5, the other one is for all other cases, including A600 and A2000.

 ### Assembly
 Solder all components to the board.
 No particular order is recommended, but starting with the smaller components might be a good idea.